| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 Father brought it to my attention.
 I realized that starting with that slap, and

-from my mother from that day forward was approved by me.
-I approved or
+my mother from that day forward was approved by me.
+I approved or agreed

-agreed not because I liked it and not because my mother was always right, but
+not because I liked it and not because my mother was always right, but because

-because it was her job to train me up, and my job to submit to her will.
-My
+it was her job to train me up, and my job to submit to

-parents and I walked together as I matured because we agreed they had the
+her will.
+My parents and I walked together as I matured because we agreed they

-prerogative to inflict pain on me, and I had the duty to humbly submit to their
+had the prerogative to inflict pain on me, and I had the duty to humbly submit

 And as sons and daughters of God our